Deep Spain and Northeast Malta – the Malta part

 We sat for nearly two hours and he gave me quite an earful about how much Malta had changed in the past five years since the new Labor Party government had come to power.
 He talked about government corruption, crime, and the underfunded infrastructure.
 He told me that Malta had become something of a haven as a place where oligarchs and drug lords laundered money.
 The three of them all pointed to the recent assassination of Daphne Caruana Galizia the journalist whose work on the Panama Papers led her to accuse several high-level Maltese officials of laundering kickbacks from wealthy Russians and Azerbaijani leaders and that had her son proclaim the Maltese a “people at war against the state and organized crime, which have become indistinguishable.”
 He suggested I consider finding a place on Gozo which he believed retained more of the Maltese character rather than the main island.

-Now, I took his thoughts cautiously because, coming from an increasingly bifurcated political situation in the U.S. where demonization of one’s political opposition has become commonplace, he could simply have been a rabid supporter of the opposition party and incapable of portraying the Labor Party in any positive manner.
+Now, I took his thoughts cautiously because, coming from an increasingly bifurcated political situation in the U S where demonization of one’s political opposition has become commonplace, he could simply have been a rabid supporter of the opposition party and incapable of portraying the Labor Party in any positive manner.
 Still, when I put his observations together with my experience traveling from the airport and Maja’s comments, it provided food for thought on my bus ride into Valletta Monday morning.

 My arrival in the Maltese capital added another side dish to my contemplative meal.
 I found Valletta considerably changed from my visit half a decade ago when the city had the aura of having changed very little in the previous half century.
 Construction, including gutting several buildings I’d found to be quite charming, pervaded the city and, I think, changing its character to the point where I’d have liked to have spoken with John, my neighbor from my first visit, and Albert, John’s friend and café owner and gotten their impressions.
-I think my landlord, Patrick, would approve but I’m not certain they would feel the same.
+I think my landlord from that stay, Patrick, would approve but I’m not certain they would feel the same.
 On the other hand, most places that are vibrant and alive will undergo significant changes over a similar period.
 But I hadn’t come to Valletta to sightsee, I’d come to Valletta on an information gathering mission.

 Unfortunately, I gathered less information than I’d hoped.
 The Identity Malta Office in Valletta wasn’t the one that could provide me with the information I needed something I learned only after waiting for nearly an hour to talk with an agent who told me that I needed to go to the Identity Office in Sliema.
 It was close to noon and because these government offices close at 14:00 and I’d had an extensive wait in this office, I didn’t think I could get there in time even though Sliema wasn’t very far.
 The woman I spoke with tried to be as helpful as she could but was unable to answer most of my very specific questions.